 A few years back, Philip and I grew a “square foot garden”.
 It worked out really well….it was easy to tend to and besides some overplanted cucumbers (oops, I misread how many plants you were supposed to place in each square foot) and a yellow squash plant that was destroyed one squash at a time by insidious stink bugs, everything grew really well.

 We had one zucchini plant (they take up a lot of space-nine square feet to be exact) and every day for three or four weeks we would see new zucchini emerge….then, like magic, they would grow at warp speed.
 If you don’t pick those things the second that they get to the right size (zucchini are best when on the small side), the next day they’ll be as large as your arm and then they’re pretty much good for zucchini bread.
 We shared quite a few with family and ate quite a few ourselves.

 Here in the South, yellow squash is usually served fried (I generally cringe at the stereotype that people in the South only know how to serve food fried, but it’s pretty true in this case) but I haven’t seen a lot of fried zucchini, though I don’t know why.
 Zucchini is just a little sweet, perfectly tender when picked at the right time, and crisps up just so when sliced thinly enough.
-I don’t care much for frying, though, so I came up with this bake-frying method.
+I don’t care much for frying, though, so I came up with this oven fried zucchini.
 It’s perfect…crispy, just a little salty, and very dippable.
 I highly recommend that you try it before the zucchini supply diminishes.

 Also-surprise!
 During the summer I barely turn my oven on….in fact, I only use it for bread baking, pizzas, and the rare baked dessert that’s too large to fit in my toaster oven.
 In my opinion, a toaster oven is essential in the ninety-plus degree Tennessee heat.
 I baked this oven fried zucchini right in my toaster oven on the little pizza pan that came with it!